 Become an Associate Alumni

 Take your partnership with Imperial College Business School to the next level by becoming an Associate Alumni.
-Complete more than eight days of our programmes to claim 'Associate Alumni' status and join our active alumni community.
+Complete one (1) of our on-campus, online, and virtual programmes to claim 'Associate Alumni' status and join our active alumni community.